evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 ![](../.gitbook/assets/cloud/llm_toxicity_hf-min.png) NEW IMAGE TO BE ADDED

 {% hint style="info" %}
 **How to create your own judge**.
-You can create your own prompts, and optionally pass the context for scoring alongside the response.
+You can create your own prompts, and optionally pass the context or reference answer alongside the response.
 See [docs](../customization/huggingface_descriptor.md).
 {% endhint %}

 ## Metadata summary

-Our dataset also includes user upvotes and downvotes in a categorical `feedback` column.
-You can easily add summaries for any numerical or categorical column in the Report.
+Our dataset includes user upvotes and downvotes in a categorical `feedback` column.
+You can easily add summaries for any numerical or categorical column to the Report.

 To add a summary on the “feedback” column, use `ColumnSummaryMetric()`: